Kayane

-Marie-Laure Norindr (born 17 June 1991 in Paris), also known as Kayane (/ˈkaɪəneɪ/), is a French esports player and journalist.
+Marie-Laure Norindr (born 17 June 1991), also known as Kayane (/ˈkaɪəneɪ/), is a French esports player and journalist.
 She specializes in fighting games, in particular in the Dead or Alive, Soulcalibur and Street Fighter series, and has been playing competitively since 2001.
 Since then, according to Guinness World Records in 2011, she has been the most successful female participant in fighting game tournaments, especially regarding the Soulcalibur games.
 She is currently sponsored by Red Bull.